Hi,

 Secrets to Dog Training Testimonial:

 They know now who's the alpha and don't try nearly as much nonsense as they used to.
 Obviously I'm not expecting them to change overnight, I realise I have to be rigorous in the re-training but so far they're coming along great!
 I really wish I'd heard/got the Secrets to Dog Training books years ago, in my opinion no dog owner should be without a copy.
-They're brilliant, very easy to understand/follow and they results are amazing!
-Please find attatched my photo of myself and the dogs."
+They're brilliant, very easy to understand/follow and they results are amazing!"

 -- Kirsty Halleran (UK)